xiaowu0162/xiaowu0162.github.io/_pages/publications.md

 ---
 layout: archive
-title: "Publications"
+title: "Selected Publications"
 permalink: /publications/
 author_profile: true
 ---

-You can also find my articles on <a href="https://scholar.google.com/citations?user=vu1pDZgAAAAJ" target="_blank">my Google Scholar profile</a>.
+You can also find all of my articles on <a href="https://scholar.google.com/citations?user=vu1pDZgAAAAJ" target="_blank">my Google Scholar profile</a>.

 {% include base_path %}